wwwouter/typed-knex/README.md

 [![Build Status](https://travis-ci.org/wwwouter/typed-knex.svg?branch=master)](https://travis-ci.org/wwwouter/typed-knex)
 [![Dependencies Status](https://david-dm.org/wwwouter/typed-knex.svg)](https://david-dm.org/wwwouter/typed-knex)

-[Knex.js](https://knexjs.org/), but now everything is typed!
+Standing on the shoulders of [Knex.js](https://knexjs.org/), but now everything is typed!

+> Goals:
+>
+> -   Be useful for 80% of the usecases, for the other 20% easily switch to lower-level Knex.js.
+> -   Be as concise a possible.
+> -   Mirror Knex.js as much a possible, with these exceptions:
+>     -   Don't use `this`.
+>     -   Be selective on what returns a `Promise` and what not.
+> -   Get the most the benefits of Typescript: typechecking of parameters, typed restults, rename refactoring.

+Install:

     npm install @wwwouter/typed-knex

-Tested with Knex.js v0.16.3
+_Tested with Knex.js v0.16.3_

 # Documentation